Does

 the disliked emotions or behavior is equally absurd.

-When confronted with the lack of evidence for their belief
+When confronted with the lack of evidence for their

 in mental illness as a biological entity, some defenders of the